prasadnarwadkar/AutotaskWebAPI/docs/index.md

 <add key="APIPassword" value="" />
 ```

+## Trying the Web API
+This Web API is documented using Swagger spec.
+It lists all APIs with try it out buttons to help you in trying them.
+The API requires Autotask API username and password.
+Currently, on the demo API page, I am not using any credentials.
+Please contact me if you would like to play with the API with actual credentials of yours.

-## Querying Tickets by account id and status
+## Example: Querying Tickets by account id and status
 A ticket is always associated with an account.
 It makes sense to query tickets by account id and to narrow down search, it helps to filter them by status (e.g. Complete, In Progress, Waiting Approval etc.).

 Following is a lookup table for ticket status.